Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Building the whole project at once

-Just run this Powershell script from the root of the project:
+Just open and run this file from Matlab or GNU Octave:

-    Build_project.ps1
+    Build_project.m

 Prerequites:
 - Matlab is installed (or GNU Octave, but requires running [add_octave_to_path.m](/add_octave_to_path.m) first, from Octave)